-Two Benedicts: A Wandering Beggar and A Birthday for A Pope « Catholic Insight
+Two Benedicts: A Wandering Beggar and A Beleaguered Pope « Catholic Insight

-A grace-filled Holy Saturday to all our readers.
+A grace-filled Divine Mercy Sunday – also called Second Sunday of Easter and Low Sunday – to all our readers.

-As we pray and prepare on this day for the great joy of the Resurrection about to dawn upon us, we might keep in mind two Benedicts: For the Pope Emeritus Benedict XVI turns a venerable 95 on this day, the memorial the mystic pilgrim, Benedict Joseph Labre, who died on this day in 1783.:
+As we rejoice with great joy in the glory and hope of the Resurrection about to dawn upon us, we might keep in mind two Benedicts: For the Pope Emeritus Benedict XVI turns a venerable 95 on this day, the memorial the mystic pilgrim, Benedict Joseph Labre, who died on this day in 1783.:

 Saint Benedict Joseph Labre was admittedly one of the oddest, but also the most attractive, of saints.
 His vocation, such as it was, was a unique one, even if all ‘calls’ from God are in a sense fit for each of us.